en

 Some of you might be worried if it will be seen as inappropriate or even rude to wear a Kimono as a foreigner.
 Our personal opinion is “No, it is not rude”.
 But since we are foreigners as well we would like to share with you the thoughts of Japanese writer Saki Yoshida through her article “Is It Rude To Wear Kimono?” published on The Real Japan.

-Get Dressed in a Beautiful Kimono by the Hand of a Professional Kimono Dresser.
+Get Dressed in a Beautiful Kimono by a Professional Kimono Dresser

-Wearing a kimono takes time and also practice, so for those who want experience wearing a kimono without the pain of getting dressed yourself, we highly recommend to use the services of a kimono rental store.
+Wearing a Kimono requires both time and practice.
+Therefore, for those who wish to enjoy the experience without the struggle of getting dressed by yourself, we strongly recommend utilizing the services of a Kimono rental store.

 Here are some of your options: